wp-plugins/which-template-am-i/readme.txt

 License:           GPL-2.0+
 License URI:       http://www.gnu.org/licenses/gpl-2.0.txt

 This plugin will display the name of the WordPress Template in use for the current page at the bottom of the page.
-It will only show in the front end when you are logged in.
+It will only show in the front as a logged in user.

 == Description ==

 This plugin will display the name of the WordPress Template in use for the current page at the bottom of the page.
 It will only show in the front end when you are logged in.
+Just turn it off after you find which template you need to adust.

 == Installation ==